ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/2.1-convert/README.md

 ## Objectives

-* Use a workflow job template to create snapshots and start the coverversions
+* Use a workflow job template to create snapshots and start the conversions
 * Learn about how the Convert2RHEL framework goes about converting CentOS to RHEL

 ## Guide